erSubhashThapa/100daysofcode/r2-log.md

   >
   >-Dash

   I was trying to be succinct but polite.
-Hopefully these emails and questions will help you by giving you an example of how you might ask a question which is why I'm includiong them in my coding blog.
+Hopefully these emails and questions will help you by giving you an example of how you might ask a question which is why I'm including them in my coding blog.

+  ## Where Now?

+  I'm already getting some answers back and this looks majorly complicated.
+Maybe I should have clarified that I haven't done any math in ten years.
+I'm considering partnering with a math person for this project.

 ## Day 4, R2
 ### 4/14/19